Salamander1012/Starwars-Movie-App/README.md

-# Star Wars Movies and Charaters App
+# Star Wars Movies and Characters App

-practicing networking with swift using swapi
+Practicing networking with swift using swapi